Clarksville Gas and Water Department plans Water Valve Maintenance for Wilson Green Subdivision - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned water outages and low water pressure for water valve maintenance work on Thursday, November 13th, 2025, at 10:00pm in Wilson Green Subdivision.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned water outages and low water pressure for water valve maintenance work on Thursday, November 20th, 2025, at 10:00pm in the Wilson Green Subdivision.

-Utility construction workers will temporarily and intermittently turn off water service according to the work schedule listed.

 About Clarksville Gas and Water